edelkas/gifenc/README.md

 * Have a decent suite of editing functionalities, so that the need for external tools is avoided as much as possible.
 * Have a succint and comfortable syntax to use.

 Currently, the specs are almost fully supported for encoding.
-Decoding is not yet available, and the editing methods are very limited.
+Decoding is not yet available, but will be soon.
+There's a solid `Geometry` module and decent drawing functionality.
 See the [Reference](https://www.rubydoc.info/gems/gifenc) for the full documentation, as well as [Examples](https://github.com/edelkas/gifenc/tree/master/examples) for a list of sample snippets and GIFs.

 ## A first example